alldbi/ChatFlow/examples/e2/README.md

-# Example 2: FlowChat Framework for a Retrieval Chatbot
+# Example 2: ChatFlow Framework for a Retrieval Chatbot

-In this example, we utilize the FlowChat framework to develop a chatbot capable of interacting with users and answering their questions about a specific PDF file.
+In this example, we utilize the ChatFlow framework to develop a chatbot capable of interacting with users and answering their questions about a specific PDF file.

 ## Scenario